What is circuit training?

+What is circuit training?
 First, what it’s not.
 Imagine a typical workout in which you pyramid sets of bench presses or squats, relaxing for two or three minutes between each progressively shorter, heavier set.
-That’s a slow jam mixed with brief bursts of heavy metal.
-Now, what circuit training is.
-Imagine a workout in which you never stop as you rush from one seemingly random exercise to the next, eight in all, each for at least 10 reps.
+That’s like a slow jam mixed with brief bursts of heavy metal.
+Now, for what circuit training is, imagine a workout in which you never stop as you rush from one seemingly random exercise to the next, eight in all, each for at least 10 reps.
 And when you finish those eight you start all over again.
 And then again and again.
-It’s a 140-beats-per-minute trance mix, constant movement, forever up-tempo, relentless.
+That’s like a 140-beats-per-minute mix, constant movement, forever up-tempo, relentless.

 Circuit training is that fast-tempo mix.
 It’s nothing like your typical workout, and, depending on your goals, that may be a great thing.
+Let’s explore circuit training and how to best incorporate it into your training.

 CIRCUIT TRAINING DEFINED